core-wg/resource-directory/draft-ietf-core-resource-directory.md

     links starting with the (page \* count) link in the result set from the query.
 If the count parameter is not present, then the response MUST return all matching links in the result set.
 Link numbering starts with zero.

-  et :=
-  : Endpoint type (optional).
-Used for group, endpoint and resource lookups.

-  resource-param :=
-  : Link parameters (optional).
-Any link parameter as defined in Section 4.1 of {{RFC6690}}, including href, used for resource lookups.

   Content-Format:
   : application/link-format (optional)